Do you struggle with expectations at Christmas? Read how you can learn to let go of the expectations and savor the season.

-The reactions for the gifts are not what you expected and your breakfast turns out less than what you hoped for.
+The reactions to the gifts are not what you expected and your breakfast turns out less than what you hoped for.
+Overly tired kids cry over little things and nothing seems to be going right.
 Suddenly, all that you expected for Christmas is seeming to be crashing down and you settle into a mood of disappointment.

 Our expectations can result in great disappointment if we are not careful.